-- Went to a palm reader, tarot cards, etc.
+- Went to a palm reader, tarot cards, had my chakras aligned, etc.

 - Went to a psychic healer and spent $500 on my own crystal, which was a special import from Brazil so I could get my past cleared of the bad luck I had in relationships.
 (No offense, but I didn’t see a difference.)